"Toxic Waters" is a collection of U.S. waterways impacted by human activity.

 Eagle Slough Wetlands, Indiana: Bird Sanctuary that Seasonally Fills With Garbage When the River Floods, from the "Toxic Waters" series

-Lake Michigan: Invasive salt water species, such as the Alewives, have contributed to the decline of native species, yet are poorly adapted to increasing water temperature fluctuations, from the "Toxic Waters" series
+Lake Michigan: Alewives, a salt water fish introduced to Lake Michigan, have contributed to the decline of native species, yet are poorly adapted in fresh water to increasing temperature fluctuations, from the "Toxic Waters" series